ds-modules/curriculum-guide/README.md

 ## Links to Common Questions

 * How do I set up an interact link?
-* How do I install new Python packages on the JupyterHub?
+* How do I install new Python packages on JupyterHub?
 * How do I keep up to speed with Data 8?
 * What are tasks I can ask my CA to do?